 Your baby’s health is no small matter.

 When your baby is admitted to the Neonatal Intensive Care Unit (NICU), your world suddenly becomes filled with uncertainty – about your baby’s health, being separated from your newborn, how you’ll breastfeed and when you’ll finally return home.
-Though you’ll have many questions, there is one thing you can be certain of: as long as your baby is at the Baptist Health-Little Rock NICU, your child will receive some of the most advanced treatments available.
+Though you’ll have many questions, there is one thing you can be certain of: as long as your baby is at the Baptist Health Medical Center-Little Rock NICU, your child will receive some of the most advanced treatments available.
 Here’s how the NICU can help your baby.

 - Promoting pumping as soon as possible so the milk can be delivered to your baby in the NICU

 - Promoting bedside pumping in the NICU next to your baby

 - Setting up a visit with a lactation consultant who focuses on patients in the NICU

 - Encouraging Skin2Skin or Kangaroo Time for family members of the baby, especially mom.
 This special bonding time helps the baby regulate their temperature and encourages mom’s milk production.

 - Allowing parents to see their baby while they are separated from them through Angel Eye cameras

 - Allowing parents to stay in the room with their baby once the baby is stable